Myths Part 2: The Science Behind Kratom Strains

 When we get to the last three categories—species, variety, and cultivar—it starts getting interesting.
 As you’ll notice, “strain” isn’t on the list of taxonomic categories.
 To explain this, we need to return to the debate on wild plants and cultivated plants.

-Kratom Varieties vs Kratom Cultivars
+Kratom Varieties vs. Kratom Cultivars

 In plant taxonomy, when there are observable differences between plants in the same species, botanists subdivide them into groups, called varieties.